UW-Madison-CCCR/CHTC-Template/README.md

 3. Split your project up into discrete **jobs**
 4. Run your project through CHTC

+If you do not have a CHTC account yet, you can apply for one [here](https://chtc.cs.wisc.edu/uw-research-computing/form.html).

 ## Configuring the Project's Build

 In order to run any program through CHTC, you need to install the [software](https://chtc.cs.wisc.edu/uw-research-computing/software-overview-htc) that your program needs.

+To bring your necessary software onto CHTC, you need to create a **container**.
+Containers hold information like general software (like Python) or libraries for this software  (like pandas or numpy in Python).
+CHTC accepts two forms of containers: Apptainers (which this guide will focus on) and Docker images.

+All materials to follow along with this section of the guide can be found in the **build** folder in this repository.